drorlab/atom3d/README.md

 [![Documentation
 Status](https://readthedocs.org/projects/atom3d/badge/?version=latest)](http://atom3d.readthedocs.io/?badge=latest)

-ATOM3D enables machine learning on three dimensional molecular structure.
+[ATOM3D](https://www.atom3d.ai/) enables machine learning on three dimensional molecular structure.

 ## Features

 * Access to several datasets involving 3D molecular structure.
 * Sharded data format for storing lots of molecules (and associated metadata).
 * Utilities for splitting/filtering data based on many criteria.

+## Reference

+We provide an overview on ATOM3D and details on the preparation of all datasets in our preprint:

+> R. J. L. Townshend, M. Vögele, P. Suriana, A. Derry, A. Powers, Y. Laloudakis, S. Balachandar, B. Anderson, S. Eismann, R. Kondor, R. B. Altman, R. O. Dror "ATOM3D: Tasks On Molecules in Three Dimensions", [arXiv:2012.04035](https://arxiv.org/abs/2012.04035)

+Please cite this work if some of the ATOM3D code or datasets are helpful in your scientific endeavours.
+For specific datasets, please also cite the respective original source, given in the preprint.

 ## Installation